 Discounts – The HNBA provides partnership discounts with national vendors.
 Visit our Members page.

-Publications – The HNBA offers members various publication resources to keep members up-to-date on legislation affecting the Latinx community, the latest legal and community issues, member accomplishments and accolades, regional activities, upcoming events, HNBA programs, and career opportunities.
+Publications – The HNBA offers members various publication resources to keep members up-to-date on legislation affecting the Hispanic community, the latest legal and community issues, member accomplishments and accolades, regional activities, upcoming events, HNBA programs, and career opportunities.
 HNBA publications include: Noticias Magazine, E-Noticias Newsletter, HNBA E-Blasts, HNBA Annual Convention Journal and HNBA Corporate Counsel Journal.
 We also encourage our members to submit legal materials for publication in the HNBA Journal of Law and Policy.